Submitted by thewhippinpost on Sun, 28/01/2007 - 01:39.

 Michael Connarty - Labour MP, Falkirk East.

-40,000 musicians and 3,500 record labels (that number seems large, to me) have apparently signed a petition to increase the length of time copyright exists on their art... and by extension, of course, the duration over which royalties are paid.
+40,000 musicians and 3,500 record labels (that number seems large to me) have apparently signed a petition to increase the length of time copyright exists on their art... and by extension, of course, the duration royalties are paid.

 Submitted by thewhippinpost on Sat, 24/03/2007 - 19:58.

-You'll rarely read posts from me urging you to check out an artist at all costs - In fact, this is the first time I believe.
-But when I do, you should take it seriously.
+You'll rarely read posts by me urging you to check-out an artist - in fact, this is the first - but when I do, you're in for an intimate education.

 Submitted by thewhippinpost on Thu, 22/03/2007 - 17:49.